ihmeuw/vivarium_gates_bep/README.rst

 - ``results``

-  The results of running the simulation.
+  The results from the IHME simulation runs.

 - ``results_processing``